 Easyship: Hi Jesse!
 Thanks for joining us today and taking the time to talk about Keyboardio.
 First of all, congratulations on your recent crowdfunding campaign!
 It’s an amazing achievement, so tell us your secrets - how did you do it?

 Jesse: It’s not really a secret!
 Anyone who’s done a crowdfunding campaign will tell you that what matters is having an audience and a community.
 We’ve been around for about five years now and this was our second Kickstarter [campaign] for a keyboard.
-Going into this, we’ve been telling people what we’re working on and giving them a heads up about when it’s going to be coming.
+Going into this, we’ve been telling people what we’re working on and giving them a heads up about when it’s going to be coming out.

 I’m also giving most of our customers and potential customers a preview of the Kickstarter campaign.
 So this means everyone’s waiting and watching, knowing they can go and click the button as soon as the campaign launches.